adityaem/PML-Course-Project/ReadMe.md

 output: html_document
 ---

 ##All Information related to the project is posted on this repository.
-For complete Source please reference Index.md, Index.html and Index.Rmd Files
+For code source please reference:
+"DataScience8PracticalMachineLearningProject.x" .
+Where x = .md,.Rmd,.html.

-Compiled with results html page Link to git.io Project Page:[https://adityaem.github.io/DataScience8PracticalMachineLearningProject.html]
+Compiled with results html page Link to git.io Project (as submitted to Coursera) Page:[https://adityaem.github.io/DataScience8PracticalMachineLearningProject.html]

 ## Project Background